 Since both pinion and synchromesh units are moving at the same speed, this engagement is necessary before engaging the dog teeth so that the cones have a chance to bring the synchronizer and pinion to the same speed.

 In an ordinary gearing, the axes of the various gears are fixed, the motion of the gears being simply rotations about their own axes.
 In epicyclic gearing, at least one gear not only rotates, about its own axis but also rotates bodily about some other axis.

-This types of gearbox are the most widely used automatic transmission system.
-In an automatic transmission system, there is only accelerator and brake will be provided.
+These types of gearbox are the most widely used automatic transmission system.
+In an automatic transmission system, there is only an accelerator and brake will be provided.
 So there will not be any clutch pedal or gear lever available on the vehicle.

 It has an epicyclic gear arrangement.
 As the figure shows the front view and side view of the gearbox.
-In this gearbox types, it has three gears sun gear, planet gear and ring gear.
+This gearbox type, has three gears sun gear, planet gear, and ring gear.
 The sun gear is mounted on the sun gear shaft.
-The planet gear is mounted on the planet carrier and the ring gear is mounted on planet carrier shaft.
+The planet gear is mounted on the planet carrier and the ring gear is mounted on the planet carrier shaft.

-The ring gear has the internal gears which are meshes with planet gear to rotate with it.
+The ring gear has internal gears that are meshes with planet gear to rotate with it.
 In epicyclic gearbox it arrangement of locking gear.
 If one gear is locked remaining two gear will be act as input and output.
 For example, if the sun gear is locked the ring gear and planet gear act as input and output members.

 This typical arrangement will be available of locking the gear at the same time and taking the output power from anyone gear and giving the power input to any gear so such kind of arrangement will be available.

-So by locking anyone gear, we can get a very different speed.
-The speciality of this particular epicyclic gearbox is we can achieve a wider variety of variations in speed.
+So by locking anyone’s gear, we can get a very different speed.
+The specialty of this particular epicyclic gearbox is we can achieve a wider variety of variations in speed.